dsiufl/www.dsiufl.org-2016/_workshops/spark.md

   computation engine using Python and Juypiter notebooks.

 ---
-Open-sourced less than 2 years ago, Spark is on track to overtake Hadoop in popularity and flexibility as a distributed computation engine.
+Open-sourced 2 years ago, Spark is on track to overtake Hadoop in popularity and flexibility as a distributed computation engine.
 According to the [2016 stackoverflow Developer Survey](http://stackoverflow.com/research/developer-survey-2016#technology-top-paying-tech), Spark (and Scala which is the programming language most used with Spark) are the top paying software development technologies.

 ## Workshop Outline